 As State Police investigate the fatal bicycle accident, we should all be concerned about trucks.
 If you are a pedestrian or cyclist in Boston or Cambridge, you have likely witnessed a truck crash or near crash.
-Or the sheer terror of having a truck come too close.
+Or felt the sheer terror of a truck too close.

-At times, is hard not to travel in fear.
-In addition to the cement truck crash, a City of Boston truck plowed over a sidewalk, hit a pedestrian and smashed into the side of Liu Yi Shou Hotspot Boston.
-The restaurant is located on the corner of Washington and Kneeland streets in Chinatown, near Tufts Medical Center.
+At times, it is hard not to travel in fear of trucks in Massachusetts, especially in Boston and Cambridge.
+One very upsetting moment came earlier this month, when a city truck reportedly plowed over a sidewalk in Chinatown, hitting a pedestrian.
+The truck ultimately smashed into the side of Liu Yi Shou Hotspot Boston, which is located at Washington and Kneeland streets, near Tufts Medical Center.
 The pedestrian was treated for non-life threatening injuries while the restaurant sustained heavy structural damage.

 Our attorneys have extensive experience in investigating truck crashes which have seriously injured or killed cyclists.

 Last year, Attorney Ron Gluck of Breakstone, White & Gluck settled a wrongful death lawsuit on behalf of a cyclist who was killed by a truck driver in a hit-and-run crash.
 The driver hit our 38-year-old client at the intersection of Massachusetts Avenue and Beacon Street.
 Read about the case in Boston Magazine.

 Truck Accident Statistics